openrails/openrails/Source/Documentation/Manual/operation.rst

 Now on how to design paths:

-- If one wants, the coupling train to be absorbed by the coupled train: simply put the end point of the path of the coupling train below the coupled train.
+- If one wants, the coupling train to be absorbed by the coupled train: simply put the end point of the path of the coupling train below the coupled train or further, but in the same track section.
 - If one wants the coupling train to move further on in its path after having coupled with the coupled train: put in the path of the coupling train a reverse point below the coupled train.
 If one also wants that the coupling train does